dbs6713/GoogleBard/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+1. Clone the repository
+2. In the project directory, run `dotnet build --configuration Release`
+3. Copy the `bin/Release/net6.0/GoogleBard` file to a directory in your `PATH` environment variable
+4. It will create a log file of the questions and answers in the current directory of the executable

 ## Usage